naeswan/anarres/README.md

 # Anarres
 This is an app for choosing feminist sci-fi books.
+It will be great.